dcooney/wordpress-plugin-installer/README.md

 # wordpress-plugin-installer

-The **Connekt Plugin Installer** is a Class for displaying a list of recommended or related plugins inside of the WordPress admin.
+The **Connekt Plugin Installer** is a class for displaying a list of recommended or related plugins inside of the WordPress admin.

 The installer displays a list of plugins that users can easily install and activate from the screen they are currently viewing.